raphaelmemmesheimer/sl-dml/README.md

 Training for the NTU 120 one-shot action recognition experiments can be executed like:

-`python train.py dataset=ntu_swap_axis -m`
+`python train.py dataset=ntu_swap_axis`

-Note, this also requires the environment variable `$DATASET_FOLDER` to be existing and the respecitve dataset to be extracted there.
+Note, this also requires the environment variable `$DATASET_FOLDER` to be existing and the respective dataset to be extracted there.